 The Provision Fund can reimburse investors to protect against loss.

 RateSetter may make a claim on behalf of the investor where a loss is incurred due to a borrower late payment or default.

 When does the Provision Fund protect investors returns?

 The Provision Fund will ordinarily protect investors from any loss when the interest coverage ratio is greater than 100%.

 Provision Fund coverage ratio

 The Provision Fund holds cash and also receives regular inflows from some existing borrower loans.
 In determining the Provision Fund coverage ratio, we measure the Provision Fund buffer against expected future losses on loans outstanding.
 When the coverage ratio is above 100%, we expect the Provision Fund to cover all borrower late payments and defaults.

+Note: Data as at 31 August 2019.
 See below for definitions of key terms

 PROVISION FUND PROTECTION

 How much protection does the Provision Fund offer?